Grand Teton Weather - Climbing Decision Support Page

 Newest animation is here:

 Here's a satellite image of cloud cover along the WY-ID Border as seen from the WEST.
 Teton County is in the center of the image.
 Jackson is near the bottom of Teton County.
 And a satellite image of cloud cover along the ID-WY border as seen from the EAST.
-APIs are available to build your own image from NASA and others like the Sentinel Open Access Hub.
+APIs are available to build your own image from NASA and others.

 Keep in mind that it can be snowing or raining in JH and you may not see evidence of that on the radar image.
 And what you see on the radar image may just be 'noise'.
-You can read more about how to better examine a radar image at the NWS online school for weather.
-Here to: How to read radar images.
+You can read more about how to better examine a radar image.

 Updated every 15 min. or so.
 Check time